How to manage secrets

 4. In the Versions section:

-1. Version: version number of the secret.
+1. Version: secret's version number.

 3. Actions:

-2. Compare: represented by the two arrows in opposite directions icon, opens the Version compare window.
+2. Compare: opens the Version compare screen.

-Update a secret
+Edit a secret

 2. In the side menu, select Secret Management > Secrets.